 According to the Transport Emission Model (TREMOD) by the IFEU institute in Heidelberg, for every truck cargo that is transferred onto rail, per ton and kilometer, 54 grams of CO2 emission are saved with respect to pure road transport.
 This corresponds to an average reduction of two thirds of the CO2 emission.
 Logistics companies that choose Combined Transport meet the requirements for future-oriented green logistics, already requested by many companies and clients.

 Additional business advantages result from the rigidly defined transit times in Combined Transport.
 Rail and sea traffic is normally managed during regular service, which ensures predictability and proper order processing.
 Each kilometer that is not driven leads to the saving or elimination of the drivers’ rest periods.
 In this manner, personnel capacity is increased and maintenance costs for the vehicles are reduced.

-In addition to the economic and ecologic advantages of Combined Transport, further there is the aspect of transport security.
+In addition to the economic and ecological advantages of Combined Transport, there is also the aspect of transport security.
 Track-guided traffic as well as waterway transport both display a high transport security through permanent transport monitoring and centralized operational control.
 Especially regarding the transport of dangerous goods and the chemical industry, security plays an important role.
 Trucks are involved in accidents eleven times more often than trains and nine times more often than inland waterway vessels per billion ton-kilometer.